HaoleiH/HaoleiHui/index.md

 ---

 layout: default
+title: test title for Cayman theme
+description: Cayman is a clean, responsive theme for GitHub Pages.

 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.

 [Link to another page](./another-page.html).

 [Link to resume page](./resume_test.html).

 There should be whitespace between paragraphs.